How to visit Ladybower Reservoir, Derbyshire

 How to get to Ladybower Reservoir from Fairholmes Car Park

-You’ll find plenty of choice for scenic walks near the Ladybower Reservoir.
-However, the most direct route from Fairholmes is to follow the road from the car park.
+There are plenty of scenic walking routes around the Ladybower Reservoir.
+However, the most direct route from Fairholmes is to simply follow the road from the car park.

-A more scenic route would be to go via the Derwent Dam.
+For a more scenic route, take the route via Derwent Dam.

-Turn right out of the car park and follow the road towards Derwent Dam.
-From here, follow the road uphill, keeping Ladybower Reservoir on your right.
-Eventually, you’ll come to the viewpoint for the plugholes.
+Exit the car park and turn right, following the road towards Derwent Dam.
+Once you reach the dam, continue uphill, keeping Ladybower Reservoir on your right.
+Eventually, you’ll reach a stunning viewpoint overlooking the Ladybower Plugholes.

 Ladybower Dam